ludu12/ludu.io/books/the-phoenix-project.md

 ---
-title: 'Atomic Habits'
+title: 'The Phoenix Project'
 author: 'Gene Kim, Kevin Behr, George Spafford'
 startedOn: '2020-04-01'
 finishedOn: '2020-04-01'
 media: 'Kindle'
-mySummary: 'This is a book about DevOps but written like an all too relatable novel.'
+mySummary: 'This is a book about DevOps but written like an all-too-relatable novel.'
 ---

 ## What I liked